 2. Provide a compelling value exchange: Consumers want a very clear value exchange as to why they’re going to share their information with you and what it means for them.
 If your business or brand is unclear on why customers would give you their customer data, then the customer will be confused too.

-3. Audit your systems: The thing with these new privacy regulations is, nobody is saying that you can no longer use customer data — you just have to use it in the right way.
+3. Audit your systems: The thing with these new privacy regulations is, that nobody is saying that you can no longer use customer data — you just have to use it in the right way.
 So audit the systems you have that ingest customer data and figure out what that data is being used for.
 And importantly, understand your reliance on digital advertising networks, which are no longer going to operate in the same way.

 4. Build a new foundation on first-party data: There are a number of small- and mid-sized businesses that looked at digital advertising networks as the ‘holy grail’ to find new customers.
-If that’s your business, you need to start looking internally, figuring out how to build your own foundation.
+If that’s your business, you need to start looking internally, and figuring out how to build your own foundation.

 5. Safeguard customer data: With a foundation built upon first-party data, you can start understanding who your customer is.
 Treat customer data as if you were its custodian.
 Remember, you don’t own that data – you’re simply the safe keeper of it.
 And how you use it all goes back to the value exchange.